The Road to Newarre

 'Are we reading about a left-handed barman with a clever right hand or a right-handed musician with a clever left hand?
 Or are we looking at both together?

-A Tick in the Box
+6 ~ A Tick in the Box

 'It's not a spider, it's got no eyes...
 It's got no mouth either.
 How does it eat?
 What does it eat ?'

 And this got me thinking a bit...
-All spiders have eight legs, but not everything with eight legs is a spider, just an arachnid and that made me realise that this isn't a spider, it's actually a bloodsucking tick!
+All spiders have eight legs, but not everything with eight legs is a spider, just an arachnid and that made me realise that this is clearly not a spider, it's actually a bloodsucking tick!
 Ticks do exist in Pat's world though not in Ademre it seems, 'I hate Tick' decides Tempi on encountering one for the first time.
 Ticks are also arachnids, but unlike spiders they have no eyes.
 They hunt by scent apparently, just like the scrael do, and ticks either have a mouth somewhere underneath their bodies, hidden between all the legs, or else they burrow their entire head right into their chosen choice of flesh (horse is a popular dish in normal tick land) and then suck out all the blood like a demon sucking the juice out of a plum!

-This scrael jumped on poor nellie first, it jumped out of a tree and started to climb all over her, cutting her up with it's feet and creating a lot of blood for it to absorb.
+This scrael jumped on poor Nellie first when it jumped out of a tree and started to climb all over her, cutting her up with it's feet and creating a lot of blood for it to absorb.
 During it's feeding frenzy the heavy but basically soft horse fell on top of it and broke a few of it's legs but it still had enough life left in it to have a go at the smaller target of Carter.
 That the wagonner managed to defend himself at all speaks volumes although if he had known it was a tick then he would also have realised that it was a bit big to crush between his fingernails in the proscribed method.
-He luckily chose a similar crushing action in his desperation and finished the job nellie had begun by repeatedly stomping on it until it stopped moving.
+He luckily chose a similar crushing action in his desperation and finished the job Nellie had begun by repeatedly stomping on it until it stopped moving.
 I don't know what Carter was wearing on his feet but we do hear of booted feet on the other villagers and I doubt he wears soft shoes to do heavy wagon work.
-I would recommend a good pair of nobnail boots like all workmen wear which we know would be most solidly suited and heavy enough to stomp anything into flinders.
+I would recommend a good pair of nobnail boots like all workmen wear which we know would be most solidly suited and heavy enough to stomp pottery into flinders.
 Simmon agrees.
 He owns a nice pair of such boots himself.

 Early in the first book Kote needed a piece of iron to use on the spider-demon.
 Kote knew what it was immediately and using his worldly knowledge he names it as a scrael.
 He examined the dead demon spiderthing and discovered that it was made entirely of stone and was all one basic building block but one which had become animated with something like a 'desire'... a compulsion to act towards a purpose.
 One might suggest that it was following a primal urge to seek out sustenance in the form of horseflesh or man blood, everything must eat I suppose, except stones of course.
 Both Kote and Bast seem to know a lot about these creatures, including how to ensure that one is properly dead.
-The part of the semi-dead scrael which Kote kept he later used as a lure to attract the other living scrael to his stinking summoning fire (there is no such thing as only one scrael, they hunt in packs).
-Keeping a bit as a souvenir is not a good idea, Bast knows this, but Kote deliberately did so in order to give him a proper link back towards the rest of it's pack, all spiderstone is one spiderstone after all.
-This summoning power which spiderstone seems to exhibit also implies that if you don't destroy the whole corpus properly then it's fellow scraels would be able come looking for it more easily, possibly by following the trail of it's dead demon scent .
-Burning hair and rotting flowers is our malodorous description for the smell of this stuff and to the Felling night crew this was the smell a demons corpse makes.
+The part of the semi-dead scrael which Kote kept he later used as a lure to attract the other living scrael brethren to his stinking summoning fire (there is no such thing as only one scrael, they hunt in packs).
+Keeping a bit as a souvenir is not a good idea.
+Bast knows this, but Kote deliberately did so in order to give him a proper link back towards the rest of it's pack, all spiderstone is one spiderstone after all.
+This summoning power which spiderstone seems to exhibit also implies that if you don't destroy the whole corpus properly then it's fellow scraels would be able to come looking for their mate more easily, possibly by following the trail of it's dead demon scent.
+Burning hair and rotting flowers is our malodorous description for the smell of this stuff and to the Felling night crew this was the smell that a demons corpse makes.

 Vaevin & Stangle